How to Become a Computer and Information Research Scientist: Is It the Right Career for You?

 • Cybersecurity Expert: Specializes in developing methods to protect systems and data from unauthorized access and attacks.

-• Data Engineer: Develops the data collection, storage, and analysis infrastructure in large-scale systems.
+• Data Engineer: Develops large-scale systems’ data collection, storage, and analysis infrastructure.

 How Do I Know if I Should Be a Computer and Information Research Scientist?

-If you’re unsure whether a career as a Computer and Information Research Scientist is right for you, consider taking a career test or career aptitude test.
+If you’re unsure whether a Computer and Information Research Scientist career is right for you, consider taking our career aptitude test.

 You can gain valuable insights into whether this career path suits your interests, skills, and goals.
 The Free Career Fit Test™ at CareerFitTest.com is a great starting point for identifying your top strengths, transferable skills, and ideal job matches.